 My brothers and I grew up on four-wheelers.
 At first, we weren’t very good sharers.
 There were four of us kids and only one four-wheeler.
 Eventually, my parents bought us another ATV, so they didn’t have to hear us constantly bicker over whose turn was next.
 As kids, we made trails through our backyard that lead through the wooded areas and fields.
 Although I must say, I don’t recommend riding through a field without the farmer’s permission first.
 Luckily, the farmer that owned the cornfield next to my house was awesome.
 We started with a youth ATV until we were old enough to graduate to a larger size and then, eventually, adult four-wheelers.

+Now my daughter has a 4-wheeler and we’re thinking of getting her a new one.
 A four-wheeler can be a lot of fun for everyone involved.
-They’re not just for adults.
+Yes, they’re not just for adults.
 Kids can enjoy riding them, too, as long as they know how to ride safely and responsibly.
 However, with so many makes, models, features, and color options, you may not know what to look for when purchasing these products for your child.
 It can be a bit of a daunting task.